Bankruptcy You Say?

 Although a lender does not want to take a haircut on funds leant, and a consumer does not borrow with the intent of entering into a proposal with the creditors, the latter scenario described, that being the proposal, means that everyone comes away with something.
 The proposal has greater benefits to both the creditor and the borrower when compared to the bankruptcy.

 In a proposal, none of the debtor’s assets vest with the trustee.
 They do not have to give up investments, have their income monitored, nor liquidate assets, and they get to keep their income tax return.
 Further to that, a proposal to creditors is less aggressive on the credit bureau than a bankruptcy.
 In the bankruptcy scenario described above, where there is a husband and wife as joint debtors, they are able to file one “joint’’ proposal, whereas in the bankruptcy they would have had to file two separate bankruptcies.

-At the end of the day, there is a reason why our clients choose a proposal over a bankruptcy 99 times out of 100.
+At the end of the day, there is a reason why clients would choose a proposal over a bankruptcy 99 times out of 100.
 If done properly, and by properly I mean to the benefit of the debtor as much as reasonably possible, a consumer proposal can be the best way to deal with overwhelming debt in Canada.
-A bankruptcy is not the easy way out, and it certainly is not free.
+Bankruptcy is not the easy way out, and it certainly is not free.